jcrist/msgspec/_sources/usage.rst.txt

 :doc:`structs` page.

 By default `msgspec.Struct` types map to JSON objects/MessagePack maps.
-During decoding, any extra fields are ignored, and any missing optional fields have their default values applied.
+During decoding, any unknown fields are ignored (this can be disabled, see :ref:`forbid-unknown-fields`), and any missing optional fields have their default values applied.
 An error is raised during decoding if the type doesn't match or if any required fields are missing.

 .. code-block:: python